 Chinese Gold Market Essentials

 The Chinese gold market is completely structured top down.
 The main physical (spot and deferred) exchange in China is the Shanghai Gold Exchange (SGE), that serves as the entrance point for imported and mined gold to the Chinese marketplace.
 Additionally the SGE is supplied by recycled gold.
 The Shanghai Futures Exchange (SHFE) facilitates the trading of gold futures contracts (to compete with the pricing power of Western markets).

-The reason the PBOC requires imported and mined gold to be sold first through the SGE is to keep track of how much gold is added to non-government reserves (jewelry, bar hoarding, etc).
+The reason the PBOC requires imported gold to be sold first through the SGE (mined and recycled gold are stimulated to be sold through the SGE by tax incentives) is to keep track of how much gold is added to non-government reserves (jewelry, bar hoarding, etc).
 The setup is quite simple; to channel import and mine supply through one exchange the PBOC can efficiently supervise the quality and quantity of the gold that enters the Chinese market place.
-The PBOC knows exactly how many grains of fine gold are being held among the people.
+The PBOC likes to knows how many grains of fine gold are being held among the people.

 Before gold is allowed to enter the vaults of the SGE it’s assayed by the National Quality Supervision and Inspection Center for Bullion & Its Products that grants a minimum fineness of 99.95.
 Gold withdrawn from the SGE vaults can only re-enter as recycled gold.
 After being remelted, by one of the associated refineries (see the list on page 40), and an assaying process the gold can move back into the SGE vaults.
 Just to make sure on SGE level gold of the highest purity is traded.